Piseinotecus kima

 Piseinotecus kima is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusk in the family Piseinotecidae.

 Distribution

 This nudibranch was described from Oysterbay, Dar es Salaam, Tanzania.

 Description

-This piseinotecid nudibranch is translucent white in colour and reached 5 mm in length but probably grows larger as the only known animal was not fully mature.
+This piseinotecid nudibranch is translucent white in colour and reaches 5 mm in length but probably grows larger, as the only known specimen was not fully mature.
 The entire body and the lower part of the rhinophores are covered with scattered orange-yellow and smaller white spots.
 The rhinophores and oral tentacles have white spots near the base, followed by a pale green band, then a broad white band and clear tips.
 The digestive gland in the cerata is pale brown and there are white and small red-brown spots on the surfaces of the cerata.
-The cerata are slightly tuberculate as in some species of Eubranchus.
+The cerata are slightly tuberculate, as in some species of Eubranchus.